 The beauty of a road trip is pulling the car over and heading off to explore.
 A solid backpack is ideal for bringing along water, some snacks, and a rain jacket in case of an unexpected downpour.
 I’m a big fan of Herschel bags (I have three!) and

-is ideal for wandering and exploring – it’s lightweight, compact, and water-resistant.
+this one is ideal for wandering and exploring – it’s lightweight, compact, and water-resistant.

 Blanket